 TEXT:

-incidents involvingDerailments of freight trains carrying Bakken crude oil in the U.S. and Canada have been in the news frequently the last couple of years, however the overall number of derailments or highway-crossing accidents, both nationally and in Minnesota, have been declining.
+Despite the recent incidents involving oil trains, the number of derailments or highway-crossing accidents, both nationally and in Minnesota, has generally declined.

 From 2000 to 2014, there were 1,203 railway incidents of all types in Minnesota, according to a Star Tribune analysis.
 Derailments were the most common type, accounting for nearly two out of three incidents.
 But they are trending downward, ranging from a high of 65 in 2001 to a low of 39 in 2012 before rebounding to 47 in 2013 and 2014.

-Seventy nine injuries resulted in 54 of these Minnesota rail incidents, and 16 deaths resulted from 13 of them.
-Four out of five incidents resulting in injuries were attributed to highway users at rail crossings.
+The railroad mishaps killed 16 people and injured 79.
+Four out of five incidents resulting in injuries were attributed to vehicles at rail crossings.

-Slightly less than half of the incidents involved freight trains.
-Of the incidents involving freight trains, 445 were described as derailments and 2 were described as explosion or fire incidents.
-They resulted in just 10 injuries and no deaths.

-Automobiles colliding with train at railroad crossings have cause far more injuries than freight train derailments.
+That’s compared to 10 injuries, and no deaths, associated with freight train derailments and other accidents that did not involve collisions with highway vehicles.

-Gov. Mark Dayton included a request for $33 million over 10 years to fund 75 rail improvement projects, but the Legislature allocated just $5 million for rail projects.
-Most of that money will be applied toward the agency’s 38 pending rail grade crossing projects, which are projected to cost MnDOT $8.8 million, a spokesman said.
+This year, the Legislature allocated $5 million for rail projects, less than one-sixth of what Gov. Mark Dayton called for spending.
+Most of that money will be applied toward 38 rail grade crossing projects, which are projected to cost MnDOT $8.8 million, a spokesman said.

-HEADLINE: Recent oil train derailments in U.S. and Canada
+HEADLINE: Recent oil train derailments in United States and Canada

-TEXT:

-A list of the most high-profile oil train derailments in the U.S. and Canada the last couple of years, compiled from a Congressional Research Service report and media reports.
+.

 Source: Congressional Research Service report and media reports.